Complete Guide to Flash Photography for Beginners

 External Hot Shoe Flash

 External "hot shoe" flash is the first upgrade from the standard flash.
-They come in many different sizes and power options and use their own batteries, extending the life of your precious camera battery.
-External flashes offer much greater control over the flash and even have different modes, similar to the camera for different effects.
+They come in many different sizes and power options and use their batteries, extending the life of your precious camera battery.
+External flashes offer much greater control over the flash and even have different modes, similar to the camera, for different effects.
 We'll cover these later.
 External flashes are bulky to transport and add to the overall weight of your camera.
-Not all cameras support external flashes so check with your manual to see what is supported.
+Not all cameras support external flashes, so check with your manual to see what is supported.

 Canon MR-14 Macro Ring Flash